esnet/iperf/README.md

 These include, for example, a zero-copy mode and optional JSON output.
 Note that iperf3 is *not* backwards compatible with the original iperf.

-Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and macOS.
+Primary development for iperf3 takes place on Ubuntu Linux, FreeBSD, and macOS.
 At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, NetBSD, Android, Solaris, and other Linux distributions.